yashgupta7337/stock_market_airflow/README.md

 # Stock Market Data Pipeline Project

-This repository showcases an end-to-end data pipeline built using **Apache Airflow**, **Apache Spark**, and **Metabase**.
+This repository showcases an end-to-end data pipeline built using **Apache Airflow**, **Docker**, **Apache Spark**, and **Metabase**.
 The pipeline is designed to fetch, process, and load stock market data into a data warehouse, providing insightful dashboards in Metabase.

 ## Overview